 Tips For Coaches:

 Give your time to all your players, not just your studs.
 You can probably figure within reason how well your best players will do during the season, but it is the less skilled, least experienced players who will turn a 4th place team into a 2nd place team!
 Let me prove it.
 Notice how some school teams always seem to have the best programs and win-loss records?
 Think about why this happens in a team sport where teams are based on where players live and not who drafted or stocked (stacked) which players.

 It’s the players from top to bottom & not just the “stars.”
 Doesn’t this make sense?

 It’s the Team, the Whole Team & Nothing But the Team

 It doesn’t matter how much knowledge you feel you have or do not have (though it is amazingly quick & easy to obtain free and inexpensive knowledge on the ‘net).
-It’s up to you as the coach to organize and motivate through individual attention and creative on and off field fun.
-I promise that it take less of your time and that you will get more personal satisfaction if you do some thinking along these lines. than if you do not!
+It’s up to you as the coach to organize and motivate through individual attention and creativity on and off-field fun.
+I promise that it takes less of your time and that you will get more personal satisfaction if you do some thinking along these lines. than if you do not!
 Your efforts in obtaining knowledge and getting the players to truly have fun will progress into a winning baseball program.
 Remember who has the most fun are the players that are doing well.
-It is equally true that the teams who are having the most fun, will win more.
+It is equally true that the teams who are having the most fun will win more.
 If your goal is winning.
 HAVE MORE FUN!

 Tips For Parents: